tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: fiber.worker_pool_threads

-    The maximum number of threads to use during execution of certain internal processes (currently
+    The maximum number of threads to use during execution of certain internal processes (for example,
     :ref:`socket.getaddrinfo() <socket-getaddrinfo>` and
     :ref:`coio_call() <c_api-coio-coio_call>`).